 Any fees you'll be expected to pay must be clearly shown on the advertisement for the property.
 If your property is managed by an agent, they may charge you an “application fee”.
 In most cases, this fee will pay for a credit check, carried out by another company.
 You can't be forced to pay these fees, but the agent may refuse to rent the property to you without a valid credit check.
 The fees should just cover the cost incurred by the agent and the agent or landlord should not profit from charging you this fee.

-Never pay an agent to find you accommodation.
-You cannot be charged a fee simply for asking the agent to add you to their list of people looking for accommodation.
+You should not be charged a fee simply for asking the agent to add you to their list of people looking for accommodation.
+If an agent tries to charge you for being added to a client list, get advice before handing over any money.

 Some agents may levy extra fees on you at the beginning of a tenancy.
-You do not have to pay these charges, and you should not pay any charges which you feel are excessive.
+You do not have to pay these charges, and a recent court decision in Northern Ireland suggests that many fees agents charge could be unlawful.
+If a fee is unlawful, you can argue that you don't have to pay it or pay it and later try to claim it back from the agent.
 Some of the charges which estate agents have been known to charge include:

 - Deposit administration fee - Some agents charge a fee to protect the deposit.